peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 An array of four numbers
 describing the bounding box.
-The first two are the lowest X and Y coordinates, and the last two are the highest X and Y coordinates.
+The first two are the lowest x- and y-coordinates, and the last two are the highest x- and y-coordinates.
 If the path is empty, returns the array (Infinity, Infinity, -Infinity, -Infinity).
 (Type: Array.&lt;number>)

 <a name='H3DU.GraphicsPath_getCurrentPoint'></a>